BengtGustafsson/PolymorphicValue/README.md

 unfortunately requires clauses are not allowed on virtual methods (when could that ever be useful?) so it is complicated to get just to save a few bytes of unused vtable entries.
 Fixing this is a QoI issue which can be done by real implementations.

-- If assigning between equally typed contained objects the copy/move assignment could be called instead of copy/move construct + destroy.
+- If assigning between equally typed contained objects the copy/move assignment operator could be called instead of copy/move construct + destroy.
 However, for types that don't do the rule of 5 right this would require additional Options which is too boring, and there are rather few instances where there is any real gain to be had.
 It is also hard to detect if the contained object of source and destination are the same type, this would at least require an extra virtual method on the handler and a polymorphic typeid check which requires that RTTI is enabled, which is not otherwise required for basic operation.